GFDRR/thinkhazardmethods/source/includes/posts/_08-hazardmethods.md

 	<ul><li>Lava flows are very hot materials that can destroy the built environment and can release harmful gases.
 	<li>Pyroclastic flows are a mixture of extremely hot rocks, sediment and gases that moves downhill, destroying most things it encounters and depositing large quantities of debris.
 	<li>Lahars are flows of water, rock and sediment that destroy most things they contact, and deposit large quantities of debris.
 They can occur without an eruption during wet weather when rainfall mobilizes loose volcanic material.</ul>
-	<ul><li>Distal hazards, affecting larger distances
+	<li>Distal hazards, affecting larger distances
-	<li>Ash (or tephra) consists of small fragments projected in the air during eruption, which drop over large area.
+	<ul><li>Ash (or tephra) consists of small fragments projected in the air during eruption, which drop over large area.
 They cause health problems, disrupt services and agriculture, and the weight of ash (especially when wet) can cause roofs to collapse.
     <li>Gases released into the atmosphere.</ul>

 Eruptions can be relatively rare events, and volcanoes can remain quiet for several hundreds of years between eruptions.
 For most volcanoes globally, there is little information to assess how frequently eruptions might occur, and how big they might be in an eruption.
 For some well-studied volcanoes this information is available through assessment of previous deposits.
 Ashfall modelling is gradually providing more data that shows potential depth of ash at multiple return periods, though a lack of eruption data introduces significant uncertainties to the outputs.